Attendance & Eligibility:

 - Medical/Emotional Concerns: For the safety of the camper, it is important that all medical and emotional information be filled out completely and specifically.
 This is found on the second page of the Oakcrest registration form.
 In moderate to severe cases, a member of the Oakcrest Women’s Committee will contact the parent prior to camp in order to gain a better understanding of these issues.

 - Medication/Shots: For safety reasons, all medication (including over-the-counter items) must come to camp in the original container(s) labeled with dosage instructions.
 All prescription medication containers should be placed together in a Ziploc bag along with a small card listing the camper’s name and instructions for each medication (dosage and time of day to be taken).
 A separate Ziploc bag (with instructions) for over the counter medications can be sent as well.
 Oakcrest staff can only remind campers to take their medications, but by law cannot actually administer them or force girls to take them.
 Parents should review all medications and instructions with their daughters so they can take their medications on their own.
 Prescription medication bags will be securely stored in the first aid office for girls to come and take there.
 The first aid staff will list prescription medications on a schedule spreadsheet and will remind them to take them based on the instructions sent.
 Over-the-counter medications can be kept with their counselor in their cabin for easier access.
 Campers must be willing and able to give their own injections, as there is not a registered nurse on the premises.
 Camper’s insulin can be kept in a refrigerator in the first aid office.
+Campers can carry rescue inhalers, epipens, and diabetic medications/supplies with them at all times.

 - Special Needs or Limitations: Oakcrest does not have wheelchair-accessible cabins or bathrooms and uneven terrain and distance between activities make the use of crutches at camp very wearisome for campers.
 Young women with uncontrolled diabetes or other severe physical, emotional, or mental disabilities that prohibit full participation are encouraged to consider stake camp or special needs camp instead of Oakcrest.
 Local stake/ward leaders do not attend Oakcrest with their campers, and hired Oakcrest counselors are not trained to handle severe limitations.
 Campers who come to Oakcrest are expected to function independently and be self-care.
 Some young women with physical or mental needs that require only a little individual help can come with a Laurel-age buddy.
 Any limitations, even minor ones, must be noted on the registration card.